christopher-leggatt/chris-leggatt-capstone-frontend/README.md

 -categories and category images would ultimately be something that the admin could edit; currently, they are simply loaded as assets from the backend
 -added a very hasty About page just for sake of completion... to be developed -removed Stores page - tbd
--added SignIn page - non-functional, for sake of completeness
+-added SignIn page as template from MUI site - non-functional, for sake of completeness the logo in HomeHeader is meant to be a little offset